 Ventilation and decking are connected

 Attic heat and moisture can affect decking over time.
 Intake, exhaust, bath fan routing, and attic airflow should be reviewed when a roof has moisture signs or decking stains.
+In our experience on Allen and Prosper homes, a bath fan that dumps into the attic instead of out through the roof is a common reason a small decking stain keeps coming back even after the shingles are replaced.
 Ventilation does not replace repair, but it can explain why some decking problems keep returning.
+We typically recommend checking that soffit intake stays open and that exhaust is balanced before assuming the deck itself is the only issue.

 Use the DFW roof ventilation guide when attic heat, condensation, or moisture staining is part of the concern.